Medically reviewed by Drugs.com. Last updated on Sep 12, 2022.

 - Kidney disease or

-- Heart surgery (e.g., coronary artery bypass graft [CABG] surgery)—Diflunisal should NOT be used to relieve pain right before or after the surgery .
+- Heart surgery (eg, coronary artery bypass graft [CABG] surgery)—Should not be used to relieve pain right before or after the surgery.

 Proper use of diflunisal

-Swallow the tablet whole with a full glass of water.
-Do not crush or chew it .
+Swallow the tablet whole.
+Do not crush or chew it.